 How can employers make their EIS contribution payments?

-The EIS contribution is deducted the same way as SOCSO which is on the15th of each month.
+The EIS contribution makes a deduction the same way as SOCSO which is on the 15th of each month.
 There are a few channels EIS have disclosed on where employers may auto deduct from:

 Monthly Tax Deduction (MTD) in Malaysia

-The MTD is calculated based on cash remuneration only.
-All other benefits-in-kind as well as taxable reimbursements are calculated for tax when the individual submits their annual filing return.
+Calculate the MTD based solely on cash remuneration.
+Tax all other benefits-in-kind and taxable reimbursements when the individual submits their annual filing return.

 Reason to conduct MTD in Malaysia

-The inland revenue board (LHDN) believes that deducting employees’ tax monthly is able to reduce the person’s tax liability by lowering their total taxable income.
-This way, taxpayers will not feel burdened at the total amount as they have started paying it on a monthly basis.
+The Inland Revenue Board (LHDN) believes that deducting employees’ tax monthly can reduce the person’s tax liability by lowering their total taxable income.
+This way, taxpayers will not feel burdened with the total amount as they have started paying it every month.

 Employer’s responsibilities under MTD monthly contribution

-Why is MTD contribution deem important in Malaysia
+Why is MTD contribution deemed important in Malaysia

-What is the contribution rate of MTD in year 2022?
+What is the contribution rate of MTD in the year 2022?

-Different from the normal EPF, SOCSO and EIS standard table rate, the calculation of MTD can be a bit complicated.
-Hence, LHDN has assisted in furnishing the specification for MTD calculations using computerised calculation for year 2022.
+Different from the normal EPF, SOCSO, and EIS standard table rate, the calculation of MTD can be a bit complicated.
+Hence, LHDN has assisted in furnishing the specification for MTD calculations using computerised calculations for the year 2022.
 It is available via this link.
 It also shows the example calculation to ensure employers calculate the amount accurately.

 How can employers make their MTD contribution payments?

-There are several options given by LHDN for employer’s to auto deduct their MTD payments monthly.
+There are several options available by LHDN for employers to auto-deduct their MTD payments monthly.
 They are:

 FAQs